NoroffFEU/development-platforms/Firebase-Case-Study.md

 - Realtime / Firestore
 - noSQL - benefits - weaknesses - method how to query
+  NoSQL reads slower, but writes faster
+  NoSQL is better at handling lots of connections going to it at the same time reading and writing data.

+- Migration
-- Works online by caching changes and syncing when online
+- Works offline by caching changes and syncing when online
 - Queries

 # Security